Cloud: Luminance, reflectivity, and coloration

 The luminance or brightness of a cloud is determined by how light is reflected, scattered, and transmitted by the cloud's particles.
 Its brightness may also be affected by the presence of haze or photometeors such as halos and rainbows.
 In the troposphere, dense, deep clouds exhibit a high reflectance (70–95%) throughout the visible spectrum.
 Tiny particles of water are densely packed and sunlight cannot penetrate far into the cloud before it is reflected out, giving a cloud its characteristic white color, especially when viewed from the top.
 Cloud droplets tend to scatter light efficiently, so that the intensity of the solar radiation decreases with depth into the gases.
-As a result, the cloud base can vary from a very light to very-dark-grey depending on the cloud's thickness and how much light is being reflected or transmitted back to the observer.
+As a result, the cloud base can vary from a very light to very-dark-gray depending on the cloud's thickness and how much light is being reflected or transmitted back to the observer.
 High thin tropospheric clouds reflect less light because of the comparatively low concentration of constituent ice crystals or supercooled water droplets which results in a slightly off-white appearance.
-However, a thick dense ice-crystal cloud appears brilliant white with pronounced grey shading because of its greater reflectivity.
+However, a thick dense ice-crystal cloud appears brilliant white with pronounced gray shading because of its greater reflectivity.

 As a tropospheric cloud matures, the dense water droplets may combine to produce larger droplets.
 If the droplets become too large and heavy to be kept aloft by the air circulation, they will fall from the cloud as rain.
 By this process of accumulation, the space between droplets becomes increasingly larger, permitting light to penetrate farther into the cloud.
-If the cloud is sufficiently large and the droplets within are spaced far enough apart, a percentage of the light that enters the cloud is not reflected back out but is absorbed giving the cloud a darker look.
+If the cloud is sufficiently large and the droplets within are spaced far enough apart, a percentage of the light that enters the cloud is not reflected back out but is absorbed, giving the cloud a darker look.
 A simple example of this is one's being able to see farther in heavy rain than in heavy fog.
 This process of reflection/absorption is what causes the range of cloud color from white to black.